capensis/canopsis/doc/sakura/FR/fr__statistics.rst

 Configuration
 -------------

-In order to create the event filters (to produce complex metrics), we will need 5 collection of filters:
+In order to create the event filters (to produce complex metrics), we will need at least 5 collections of filters:

  - ``user.alarm_ack``
  - ``canopsis.alarm``